nakabonne/gosivy/README.md

 ## Features

 - **Simple** - Show only minimal metrics.
-- **Pull-based monitoring** - The agent is designed to listen on, so the target process does nothing unless you issue a request.
+- **Pull-based monitoring** - The agent is designed to just listen on, so the target process does nothing unless you issue a request.
 - **Wherever it's running on** - Any process can be diagnosed as long as you can access the TCP socket the agent opens.

 ## Supported Architectures